Parks and Recreation

 Overview

 Ellsworth Park is a 4.21 acre park located near the southern edge of Ann Arbor on East Ellsworth Road, midway between Platt Road and Stone School Road.
 View the Ann Arbor Parks and Nature Areas Map for location context.
-This is a mixed-use park that offers something for all.
-The park includes a basketball court, soccer field, playground, and park benches and picnic tables.
+This small park provides a surprising amount of amenities and a pleasant greenspace.
+The park includes a basketball court, soccer field, playground, park benches and picnic tables.

 Amenities